27 Epic Things to Do in Cabo San Lucas (and Beyond)

 It’s home to uber-swank, multi-million-dollar luxury villas (Sylvester Stallone is said to be a home-owner) – all clinging to the mountainside within a private gated community, where the roads are made of rock and stone slabs.

-And one of the best things to do in Cabo San Lucas for a great outdoor cardio workout is to walk up the steep switchback roads in Pedregal.
+For a great outdoor cardio workout, we enjoy walking up the steep switchback roads in Pedregal.

 View from the Pedregal